Configure logging [Beta]

 The log export configurations page displaying existing configurations and a button to create new exports.

 1. Specify the name and location of the streaming dataset where logs will be exported.
-The location must be a location within the Foundry file system and cannot be a user-created folder.
+The location must be within the Foundry file system and cannot be a user-created folder.

 The export location configuration dialog showing fields to specify the dataset name and location.

-Note that when first configuring a log export, it may take some time for logs to begin streaming into the dataset at the export location.
+Note that when first configuring a log export, it may take up to five minutes for logs to begin streaming into the dataset at the export location.

 Disable log exporting

-To disable log exporting, delete any log storage configurations listed by selecting the trash icon on the right side of the configuration.
+To disable log exporting, delete any listed log storage configurations by selecting the trash icon on the right side of the configuration.
 The resulting dataset will continue to exist, but no new logs will be exported to it.
+Additionally, if the streaming dataset is in the trash or permanently deleted, logs will stop being exported.

 Analyze log data